sematext/docs/docs/logagent/output-filter-geoip.md

 #### Sample Output

-The output contains new fields under `geoip` with the location of the IP address.
+The output in Sematext Logs contains new fields under `geo` with the location of the IP address.

 ```
 logSource:    httpd
 _type:       access_log_combined
-client_ip:   190.160.248.117
+client_ip:   78.88.0.125
 remote_id:   -
 user:        -
 method:      GET